basham/obsidian-alias-from-heading/README.md

 <!-- 2022-06-08-1030.md -->

 ---
-alias: "🍅 Build a garden"
+aliases: "🍅 Build a garden"
 ---

 # 🍅 Build a garden